slacy/openmusictheory.github.io/modalMixture.md

 ## Thoroughbass notation ##

 A chord borrowed from the parallel major or minor will take the same thoroughbass figure as the "native" chord.
-However, it will require at least one chromatic alteration (flat, natural, sharp, or slash).
+However, it will usually require a chromatic alteration (flat, natural, sharp, or slash).
 Be careful to account for abbreviated figures: a 4/3 figure, for example, is short for 6/4/3.
-If the sixth above the bass is altered, that needs to be included in the figure (just like in a French augmented sixth chord, or a D2 chord in minor).
+If the sixth above the bass is altered, that needs to be included in the figure (just like in a French augmented sixth chord, or a **V<sup>4/3</sup>** in minor).

 ## Functional bass notation ##